UTrace: Poisoning Forensics for Private Collaborative Learning

 \myparagraph{Implications of \Cref{thm:bad-true-unlearn}} The distributions $\mu_c$ and $\mu_p$ in \Cref{thm:bad-true-unlearn} can be replaced with the empirical distributions $D_i$ for each user.
 Interpreted this way, the theorem describes a simplified setting where each user dataset is one of two possible datasets, $D_c$ or $D_p$.
 If the necessary assumptions are satisfied, performing true unlearning on any individual dataset that is duplicated across multiple users corresponds to setting a different $\alpha \in (0, 1)$ (namely, $\alpha = \frac{a - 1}{a + b - 1}$, where $a$ and $b$ are the multiplicities of each dataset and we have removed one from those counted by $a$).

 The condition that $\Theta_c \cap \Theta_p \ne 0$ requires that the learning tasks imposed by $\mu_c$ and $\mu_p$ are sufficiently compatible with each other, relative to the parameter space $\Theta$.
 This can be the case, for example, in backdoor attacks, where the supports of poisoned and clean distributions projected to the input space have trivial intersection (e.g., if no clean inputs contain the trigger).
 In this case, a sufficiently complex model can distinguish from which mixture an input originated and change its decision accordingly.
-The relationship between model complexity and backdoor susceptibility has been explored in recent work \cite{manoj_excess_2021}.